|

 procedure provides.

-pay NOW so you and your dog don't pay LATER.
+pay for it NOW so you and your dog don't pay LATER.

 If you buy a puppy that has not had its dew claws removed, be aware